nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 If a client or server implements a measure that prevents all replays, then its peer does not also need to implement such a mitigation.
-A client that is concerned about replay SHOULD implement replay a mitigation instead of relying solely on a signal from the server through the replay indication extension.
+A client that is concerned about replay SHOULD implement a replay mitigation instead of relying solely on a signal from the server through the replay indication extension.
+Note that even with replay mitigations, 0-RTT Token Binding is vulnerable to other attacks.

 ### Server Mitigations {#server-replay}